 Business Investor Visa

 To be eligible, you must make an investment of US$160,000 in capital stock of a Panamanian corporation.
-For each dependent investment amount shall be increased in US$2,000.
+For each dependent investment, the amount will need to be increased by US$2,000.

-You may invest the money in an existing business or setting up your own new company.
+You may invest the money in an existing business or set up your own new company.
 Your investment must lead the corporation to create at least 5 full-time jobs for Panamanians, with a salary of at least the minimum wage established by law.
-You must detail their position in the company and register them to the social security (CSS).
+You must detail their position in the company and register them with Social Security (CSS).

 After 5 years of permanent residency, you may be eligible for citizenship.
-You may be required to show some ties to the country, as a permanent home, have spent a significant time in Panama during your residency visa, have Spanish language skills, knowledge of Panama history, culture and values, and attend to an interview.
+You may be required to show some ties to the country as a permanent home, have spent a significant time in Panama during your residency visa, have Spanish language skills, knowledge of Panamanian history, culture and values, and attend an interview.
 The process usually takes about 2-3 years.